OFAI/GermEval2024-GerMS/site/subtask1.md

   * enter the name of your team which has been registered for the competition
   * give a name to your method
   * confirm that you have checked that you are indeed submitting to the correct competition for the subtask and track desired

+**Submission errors and warnings**

+* Always make sure a phase is selected before trying to upload your submission.
+* A submission is successful, if it has the submission status 'finished'.
+'Failed' submissions can be investigated for error sources by clicking at '?' next to 'failed' and looking at LOGS > scoring logs > stderr.
+* If you experience any issue such as a submission file stuck with a "scoring" status, please cancel the submission and try again.
+In case the problem persists you can contact us using the Forum.
+* Following a successful submission, you need to refresh the submission page in order to see your score and your result on the leaderboard.

 ## Phases